lallulli/songpress/README_TRANSLATE.md

 Testing cycle:

 1. Translate strings in Transifex
-2. Go to the root directory of cloned respository, and type: <pre>python2 pygettext.py --pull</pre>
+2. Go to the root directory of cloned respository, and type: <pre>python pygettext.py --pull</pre>
 3. Run Songpress (don't forget to select your language in Tools -> Options):
 <pre>
 cd src
-python2 main.py
+python main.py
 </pre>

 Expert mode
 -----------

-`python2 pygettext.py -t` analyzes the source directory (according to configuration defined in `tx.py`), extracts i18n strings using `xgettext`, prepares directories and files for i18n (the `locale/<lang>/LC_MESSAGES/<file>.po` files) if they are not existing, or merges and compiles them if they are already existing.
+`python pygettext.py -t` analyzes the source directory (according to configuration defined in `tx.py`), extracts i18n strings using `xgettext`, prepares directories and files for i18n (the `locale/<lang>/LC_MESSAGES/<file>.po` files) if they are not existing, or merges and compiles them if they are already existing.
 Moreover, the command prepares the Transifex configuration file `.tx/config`.

 Thus, instead of using Transifex web editor, you can edit `.po` files directly (e.g. with poedit).

 In order to upload translations to Transifex you can issue:
-<pre>python2 pygettext.py --push<pre>
+<pre>python pygettext.py --push<pre>